KristjanESPERANTO/MagicMirror-3rd-Party-Modules/README.md

 ## check_modules.py

 This module goes through all cloned modules and performs various checks.
+The result is writen to the [result.md](result.md).

 ### Checks

+Note: This list is not entirely up to date.
+See the code for current status.

 - Are wrong spellings used?
   - "Magic Mirror" -> Change to "MagicMirror²"
-  - "MagicMirror " (There may be false positives to this (for example in URLs).) -> Change to "MagicMirror²"
   - "`<sub>2</sub>`," -> Change to "²"
 - Are deprecated modules used?
   - "stylelint-config-prettier" <https://stylelint.io/migration-guide/to-15/#deprecated-stylistic-rules> -> Update stylelint and remove this package
-  - "request" -> replace later [1] by built-in fetch?
+  - "request" -> Maybe you can replace it with the internal fetch API.
-  - "node-fetch" -> replace later [1] by built-in fetch?
+  - "node-fetch" -> Maybe you can replace it with the internal fetch API.
-  - "https" -> replace later [1] by built-in fetch?
+  - "https" -> Maybe you can replace it with the internal fetch API.
 - Are deprecated/old functions used?
-  - "XMLHttpRequest" -> replace later [1] by built-in fetch?
+  - "XMLHttpRequest" -> Maybe you can replace it with the internal fetch API.

-[1] Once node 18 is minimum requirement for MM.

-## To do
+## Ideas / To do

-- Create test result overview (possibly Markdown).
+- Create test result overview (like a statistic).
 - Also check MagicMirror² core.
 - Tests
-  - check whether cloning is successful or not
+  - Is repository reachable?
+Now the get_modules skript interupts if a repo isn't reachable.
-  - is the module set to archived on Github?
-Is this visible during or after cloning?
+  - Is the module set to archived on GitHub/GitLab?
-    - if so, is it in the wiki?
-  - When was the last commit
+  - When was the last commit?
-  - is there a package.json
+  - Is there a `package.json`?
-    - is there a package-lock.json
+    - Is there a `package-lock.json`?
-    - `npm i` ok? _dangerous_ -> should be done in a container
+    - `npm i` ok? _dangerous_, time consuming and storage consuming -> should be done in a container
-    - follow the recommended name: MMM-ModuleName ?
+    - Does the module following the recommended name pattern: MMM-ModuleName?
-    - do they use prettier and linter?
+    - Do they use prettier and linter?
-  - is depandabot there
+  - Is depandabot there?
-    - monthly?
+    - Is it set to monthly?
-    - only production?
+    - Only production?
-  - Is moment in use? <https://momentjs.com/docs/#/-project-status/>
+  - Is `moment` in use? <https://momentjs.com/docs/#/-project-status/>
   - Is there a LICENCE file?
-  - Is branch name master? -> Info -> Description why and how switch to main.
+  - Is branch name master? -> Description why and how switch to main.